primayoriko/concurrency-control-protocol/README.md

 First of all, this task or project is mainly based on [this repo](https://github.com/dhatch/database-concurrency-control).

-For the instruction of the task adnd algorithm could be seen from `instruction.txt`
+For the instruction of the task and algorithm could be seen from `instruction.txt`